-Extrafinancial risk Description Mitigation policies and actions KPIs Training Learning and development strategy and standards Positive outcome of Sector Education Training Authority (SETA) audits to Tsebo having an unskilled workforce that is unaware of the policies, Learning and development policy Number of training interventions procedures and mechanisms in place Tsebo Skills Academy BBBEE score on Skills Development in the company.
+Extrafinancial risk Description Mitigation policies and actions KPIs Training The lack of adequate training on the correct topics for employees will lead Learning and development strategy and standards Positive outcome of Sector Education Training Authority (SETA) audits to Tsebo having an unskilled workforce that is unaware of the policies, Learning and development policy Number of training interventions procedures and mechanisms in place Tsebo Skills Academy BBBEE score on Skills Development in the company.
 Training budget and spend

 With its large workforce, ongoing training is essential to ensure Tsebo's high service standards are maintained.
 Skills development and training are a crucial element of its B-BBEE rating explained above and so Tsebo conducts various training programs across varying levels of the work force.
 Tsebo endeavour to make sure all new management employees attend a generic induction at the training centre and that junior staff are inducted at site level.